 Now this one is not as much about a setup but just about the widget.
 You can use any icon pack you like and even any wallpaper you think would go best with this widget and your icons.
 In the screenshots above I’m simply using Rootless Launcher which is pretty much Pixel Launcher with icon pack support.
 So you can try this out even if you don’t have something as fancy as Nova Launcher.

 Download the widget backup from the link provided below and place it in Kustom/Widgets folder on your device’s internal storage.
 You can then find the widget under the EXPORTED tab in KWGT.

 The wallpapers used can be found in our Galaxy Note 9 Wallpaper pack.

 The widget used here is something that has been re-created by Alex Németh based on a screenshot.
 We don’t know where the original widget was from but the recreated version works perfectly fine too.
-You can download it via the link below.

 3. Superman black red